-5 Uniqueness of updating
+4 Uniqueness of updating

 It is a well known fact, recalled in Prop.
-2.2 above, that any given conditional evaluation can be viewed as the conditional capital requirement corresponding to its acceptance set.
-The construction of the \mathcal{F}t -refinement, introduced in Section 3 to express conditional consistency in terms of acceptance sets, modifies a given acceptance set in a way that relates to the filtration member \mathcal{F}t .
-This suggests a particular way of updating a given \mathcal{F}s -conditional evaluation.
-Namely, given an \mathcal{F}s -conditional evaluation φ_s , take its acceptance set $\mathcal{A}(\phi_s)$, construct the \mathcal{F}t -refinement $(\mathcal{A}(\phi_s))^t$, and define the \mathcal{F}t -update of φ_s as the conditional capital requirement that corresponds to $(\mathcal{A}(\phi_s))^t$.
-In fact, if the update is to be conditionally consistent, this construction provides the only feasible candidate, since by definition of conditional consistency the acceptance set of the update must be equal to the \mathcal{F}t -refinement of the acceptance set of the conditional evaluation at the earlier time or, more generally, the higher level of aggregation.
-Since as we have seen above conditional consistency is implied, under suitable sensitivity assumptions, by strong consistency as well as by sequential consistency, this implies that we obtain a criterion for a given conditional evaluation to be a member of a strongly or sequentially consistent family of conditional evaluations.
-Namely, it suffices to check whether the update that was described above is strongly or sequentially consistent.
+2.2 above, that any given conditional monetary valuation can be viewed as the conditional capital requirement corresponding to its acceptance set.
+The construction of the \mathcal{F}t -restriction, introduced in Section 3 to express conditional consistency in terms of acceptance sets, modifies a given acceptance set in a way that relates to the filtration member \mathcal{F}t .
+This suggests a particular way of updating a given monetary valuation.
+Namely, given $\phi_s \in \mathcal{M}s$, take its acceptance set \mathcal{A}s , construct the \mathcal{F}t -restriction \mathcal{A}s^t , and define the \mathcal{F}t -update of φ_s as the conditional capital requirement that corresponds to \mathcal{A}s^t .
+In fact, if the update is to be conditionally consistent, this construction provides the only feasible candidate, since by definition of conditional consistency the acceptance set of the update must be equal to the \mathcal{F}t -restriction of the acceptance set of the monetary valuation at the earlier time.
+Since as we have seen above conditional consistency is implied, under suitable sensitivity assumptions, by strong time consistency as well as by sequential consistency, this implies that we obtain a criterion for a given monetary valuation to be a member of a sequentially or strongly time consistent family of monetary valuations.
+Namely, it suffices to check whether the update that was described above has the property.

-To carry out this program, we first of all need to check whether the set $(\mathcal{A}(\phi_s))^t$ does indeed define a conditional capital requirement.
+To carry out this program, we first of all need to check whether the set \mathcal{A}s^t does indeed define a conditional capital requirement.
 Conditions for this to be the case have been formulated in Prop.
 2.2.
 We verify that these conditions are satisfied.

-PROPOSITION 5.1 If $S \subset L^{\infty}$ satisfies the three properties (2.11) (acceptance of zero), (2.12) (solidness), and (2.19) (negative cone exclusion), then the \mathcal{F}t -refinement S^t of S satisfies (2.11) and (2.12) as well, and moreover S^t has the conditional nonnegativity property (2.13) with respect to \mathcal{F}t .
+PROPOSITION 4.1 If $S \subset L^{\infty}$ satisfies the three properties (2.11) (acceptance of zero), (2.12) (solidness), and (2.19) (negative cone exclusion), then the \mathcal{F}t -restriction S^t of S satisfies (2.11) and (2.12) as well, and moreover S^t has the conditional nonnegativity property (2.13) with respect to \mathcal{F}t .